 You then join an internal onboarding call to discuss open questions, understand the product and get to know the rest of the team.
-Make sure that you get answers to all your questions about the product so you have a good idea how it works.
+Make sure that you get answers to all your questions about the product so you have a good idea of how it works.

-After the onboarding call you will be CC'd in an email to the client and have time to prepare everything you personally need for the workshops.
+After the onboarding call, you will be CC'd in an email to the client and have time to prepare everything you personally need for the workshops.
 You also have a chance to split tasks with your collaborator or discuss their role in the workshops.

-User Testing - Some projects start with a round of user testing.
-You will be responsible for running it, and the first 30min of the first workshop are dedicated to you presenting the results.
+User Testing — Some projects start with a round of user testing.
+You will be responsible for running it, and the first 30min of the first workshop is dedicated to you presenting the results.

-Workshops - Depending on the type of the Hypersprint, the facilitator will be running two or three workshop sessions.
+Workshops — Depending on the type of Hypersprint, the facilitator will be running two or three workshop sessions.